Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

-These two sets are familiar from analysis of a one-dimensional toy model that only allows for the transverse wavefronts \cite{Newman}.
-This model is recovered along the central line where $f(x,0)=x$, Eq.(\ref{phase(x,y)}).
-The "unfavorable" set (\ref{y=0_constructive_interference}) leading to large waves is known to correspond to the maxima of the wave resistance versus Froude number dependence \cite{Newman}.
-On the contrary, for the "favorable" set (\ref{y=0_destructive_interference}) the waves are small, and the wave resistance exhibits minima \cite{Newman}.
+These two sets are familiar from analysis of the aforementioned toy model admitting only transverse wavefronts \cite{Newman}.
+We recover this model along the central line where $f(x,0)=x$, Eq.(\ref{phase(x,y)}).
+The "unfavorable" set (\ref{y=0_constructive_interference}) leading to large waves corresponds to maxima of the wave resistance versus Froude number dependence \cite{Newman}.
+For the "favorable" set (\ref{y=0_destructive_interference}) the waves are small, and the wave resistance exhibits minima \cite{Newman}.